Classical Guitar Speed Bursts

 I have a student named Judy.
 She’s great.
-The other week she she told me with great confidence that she would never be able to play her scales at a particular tempo.
+The other week she told me with great confidence that she would never be able to play her scales at a particular tempo.

 Of course I took this as a personal challenge, and we revved up the metronome and did a few minutes of speed bursts.
-Within five minutes, she was playing scales using classical guitar speed bursts at the exact tempo that she had swore she would never be able to hit just moments before.
+Within five minutes, she was playing scales using classical guitar speed bursts at the exact tempo that she had sworn she would never be able to hit just moments before.
 It was great fun!

 Sure, she was not playing the entire two-octave scale at the new speed yet, but having her hands move at that tempo in shorter increments made the possibility feel real, where before it just seemed impossible.
-She was surprised, excited and eager to practice more.
+She was surprised, excited, and eager to practice more.